 Thus, taking care of your body is an essential ingredient to a successful retirement.

 With that said, let’s take a look at when you should prepare for a healthy retirement.

-When is the Best Time to Start Planning for a Healthy Retirement?
+When is the Best Time to Plan for a Healthy Retirement?

 The fundamental answer is now, because, as they say, there is no time like the present.

 Regardless of your age, whether you are 40, 50, or 60, if you are planning to retire someday, factoring in your health is a must.

 And let me be clear.
 I don’t mean factoring in the costs of health care.